 The only advantage they have relates to pricing.
 Polycrystalline solar panels are cost-effective as compared to monocrystalline panels.
 In fact, they are more in demand because of their cheap rates and highly sustainable procedure.

-And if you’re concerned about efficiency, you shouldn’t be, as long as your buying from a trusted seller.
+And if you’re concerned about efficiency, you shouldn’t be, as long as you are buying from a trusted seller.

 Which Solar Panel Technology is Best for you?